From Agent Simulation to Social Simulator: A Comprehensive Review (Part 2): Acknowledgment

 \section{Acknowledgment}

-This work has been supported in part by the National Natural Science Foundation of China (No.62472306, No.62441221,No.62206116), Tianjin University's 2024 Special Project on Disciplinary Development (No.XKJS-2024-5-9), Tian jin University Talent Innovation Reward Program for Lit erature \& Science Graduate Student (C1-2022-010), and Henan Province Key Research and Development Program (No.251111210500).
+This work has been supported in part by the National Natural Science Foundation of China (No.62472306, No.62441221,No.62206116), Tianjin University's 2024 Special Project on Disciplinary Development (No.XKJS-2024-5-9), Tianjin University Talent Innovation Reward Program for Literature \& Science Graduate Student (C1-2022-010), and Henan Province Key Research and Development Program (No.251111210500).